ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 ## What are we building?

-The core idea is a pretty simple one: [seccomp-bpf](https://www.kernel.org/doc/html/latest/userspace-api/seccomp_filter.html) is a system which allows you to restrict which syscalls an application can make.
+The core idea is a pretty simple one: [seccomp-bpf](https://www.kernel.org/doc/html/latest/userspace-api/seccomp_filter.html) is a system which allows you to restrict which syscalls[^syscalls] an application can make.
 It operates at the process level.
 We can get some more fine-grained information on where syscalls are coming from with tools like [strace](https://strace.io/) though; it has a `--stack-trace` flag which will, when it intercepts a syscall, trace the syscall all the way back up the stack.

 We're going to combine these ideas to make a more fine-grained version of a `seccomp-bpf`-like system.
 The goal is to make something that will allow us to filter different sets of syscalls based on which code units within the process are making them.
 It's entirely possible that this has been done already, but because a quick search didn't turn anything up and the primary goal of this is to learn I'm not too concerned with reimplementing things.

-The basic goal for our first proof of concept is simple: given a configuration profile and a binary, run the binary and filter syscalls based on what shared object they originate from.
+The basic goal for our first proof of concept is simple: given a configuration profile and a binary, run the binary and filter syscalls based on what shared[^shared-object] object they originate from.

 ## Nongoals